SteelCompendium/data-gen/Abilities/Fury/Triggered Actions/Uncanny Dodge.md

 ---
+title: Uncanny Dodge
 name: Uncanny Dodge
-type: Triggered Action
+type: abilities
-source: Fury
-cost: ''
+subtype: fury
 ---

 # Uncanny Dodge

-*When a damaging effect surrounds you, you stay two steps ahead.*
+When a damaging effect surrounds you, you stay two steps ahead.

 | **Keywords:** Melee   | **Type:** Triggered |
 | :-------------------- | :------------------ |
 | **Distance:** Reach 1 | **Target:** Self    |

-**Trigger:** You are targeted by a damaging area of effect.
+- **Trigger:** You are targeted by a damaging area of effect.

 **Effect:** You shift up to 2 squares.
 If that moves you out of the area of effect, you ignore the attack.
 Otherwise, you take half damage.